 There are many noteworthy starting areas in the Dungeons and Dragons tradition.
-Noteworthy early starting area is the Village of Hommlet (1979) and the Keep on the Borderland 1979).
+Outstanding early starting area is the Village of Hommlet (1979) and the Keep on the Borderland 1979).

 Threshold in Karameikos is where my first couple of characters started out.
 Threshold first appeared in Dungeons and Dragons Expert Set, in what then was known as the Known World, and later rebranded as Mystara.

-The Expert Set only gave us a map and a page or two of background, which in hindsight hardly qualifies as help at all.
-Threshold was later expanded by Aaron Allston in The Grand Duchy of Karameikos (1987).
+The Expert Set only gave us a map and a page or two of background.
+Aaron Allston later expanded Threshold in The Grand Duchy of Karameikos (1987).